project-image

 Kiko

-almost 4 years ago – Tue, Dec 15, 2020 at 01:48:31 AM
+about 4 years ago – Tue, Dec 15, 2020 at 01:48:31 AM

 Having looked at Ashireiko and Chiko, the first two ranks of kitsune society, it's time to move upwards into the truly elite ranks.
 From here on, we're leaving yako behind.
 Only zenko, the good foxes, can achieve these ranks, and it takes them many centuries of dedicated spiritual practice.